pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-7/index.md

 We've published a new minor version of CLI for Microsoft 365.

-[CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform commandline tool.
+[CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform command-line tool.
 It helps you manage your Microsoft 365 tenant and SharePoint Framework projects.
 No matter which operating system or shell you use.

 > Read the [release notes](https://aka.ms/cli-m365/notes) in full for all new features and improvements.